 Roslindale Gardens

 More than a setting for housing, the gardens provide a variety of places to go and things to see and do for its residents and the neighborhood.
-The garden has three areas: a formal entrance garden facing South Street, a sunny flower garden for residents and neighbors to plant together, and a shady garden for quiet reading and reflection.
+The garden has three areas: a formal entrance garden facing South Street, a sunny vegetable garden for residents and neighbors to plant together, and a shady garden for quiet reading and reflection.

 Sketch